AdobeDocs/experience-manager-65.en/help/sites-developing/extending-cloud-config-custom-cloud.md

    This should output the custom markup based on the configuration properties.

-1. Navigate to `http://localhost:4502/miscadmin#/etc/cloudservices` and create a new page:
+1. Navigate to `http://localhost:4502/miscadmin#/etc/cloudservices` and create a page:

     * **Title**: `Google Analytics`
     * **Name**: `googleanalytics`